Johnny Bench, an All-Time Great MLB Catcher, Has a Surprising Net Worth

 Although numbers as a hitter generally get more attention in award balloting, his work behind the plate had as much to do with Johnny Bench being named the National League MVP in 1970 and ’72 as his hitting did.

-The 6-foot-1, 195-pound Bench adopted and perfected the one-handed catching style that protected his throwing hand from foul tips.
-His quick release and strong arm made Bench the most feared catcher in generations for opposing baserunners, helping him earn 10 career Gold Gloves.
+The 6-foot-1, 195-pound Bench popularized the one-handed catching style that protects the throwing hand from foul tips.
+His quick release and strong arm made Bench the most feared catcher in generations for opposing baserunners, helping him earn 10 Gold Gloves.

 His Hall of Fame plaque inscription starts by saying Bench “redefined standards by which catchers are measured.”
 That began with him setting a league rookie record by catching 154 games and handing the duties in 100 or more games in each of his first 13 seasons.